All Episodes

 And if this keeps up, if Democrats are routinely shouted down by their own people, action will be taken to deal with Cindy Sheehan and her mob.

-Uh th this is this is this just does not fit with the with the mold with the drive-by media caricature and and image that is presented of Democrats, where everybody loves them, everybody supports them, there is no controversy about them.
+This just does not fit with the mold, with the drive-by media caricature and image that is presented of Democrats, where everybody loves them, everybody supports them, there is no controversy about them.

-Uh this is this is not gonna be tolerated for uh for very long.
+This is not going to be tolerated for very long.

-And I'll tell you when these guys led by Emmanuel went back to this room after they got shouted off the stage, in addition to whatever else they were talking about, it was what to do about this in the future.
+And I'll tell you, when these guys, led by Emanuel, went back to this room after they got shouted off the stage, in addition to whatever else they were talking about, it was what to do about this in the future.

 Mark my words.